 The 4-H Shooting Sports Club Risk Management Plan is based on procedures and policies provided in the 4-H Shooting Sports Instructor workshop, the National 4-H Shooting Sports curriculum manual and supplemental handouts.
 All shooting sports activities will strictly follow the policies, rules and guidelines set forth by Michigan 4-H Shooting Sports.
-This completed plan should be reviewed annually by the club leaders, parents, and members.

-GOAL:

-The goal of all 4-H Youth Development programs is youth development.
+GOAL: The goal of all 4-H Youth Development programs is youth development.
 All project areas work toward developing skills youth need to be productive and positive adults in society.
 Decision making, teamwork, problem solving, being responsible and having high self-esteem are just a few of the many life skills 4-H helps to develop.